pricklygorse/Inkscape-Unroll-to-Straight-Extension/README.md

 # Inkscape-Unroll-Flatten-Extension

 Unroll a path/shape into a straight line, maintaining the node spacings that were on the original path.
 Segments can be straight or bezier curves.

+Tested on Inkscape 1.2 and 1.3 beta

 ![](images/summary.jpeg)